The Canadian Geographer / Le Géographe canadien

 • Please provide a minimum of three Keywords up to a maximum of five.

-• Key messages: please provide 3-5 bullet points summarizing the key points of your manuscript.
-These may be published.
+• Key messages: please provide 3 succinct bullet points summarizing the key points of your manuscript.
+These will be published.

 It is expected that all Tables will be included as part of the manuscript file.
 They should follow the References section and not be incorporated into the main text though they should be referred to in the text.